Siva-0317/CodeStellar/README.md

 # CodeStellar Geospatial Reasoning Assistant

-This project is an end-to-end **Geospatial Reasoning Assistant** powered by LLMs (DeepSeek, Llama, etc.) and Streamlit, designed for tasks like flood-prone zone identification, site suitability analysis, and land use/land cover (LULC) classification using satellite or DEM data.
+This project is an end-to-end **Geospatial Reasoning Assistant** powered by LLMs (DeepSeek, Llama, Gemma, etc.) and Streamlit, designed for tasks like flood-prone zone identification, site suitability analysis, and land use/land cover (LULC) classification using satellite or DEM data.

 ---

 ## 🚀 Features

-- **LLM-powered workflow generation**: Uses DeepSeek LLM (via [LM Studio](https://lmstudio.ai/)) or local GGUF models to generate GIS processing workflows from natural language prompts.
+- **LLM-powered workflow generation**: Uses DeepSeek LLM (via [LM Studio](https://lmstudio.ai/)), local GGUF models, or OpenRouter to generate GIS processing workflows from natural language prompts.
 - **Streamlit UI**: User-friendly web interface for prompt input, file upload, and workflow execution.
 - **Automated GIS processing**: Executes generated workflows for DEM and satellite data using Python geospatial libraries.
 - **Chain-of-Thought Reasoning**: Displays LLM's reasoning for transparency.
+- **Integrated Chatbot (Gemma 2B GGUF)**: Ask GIS, workflow, or platform questions in the sidebar and get instant answers from a local Gemma 2B model.

 ---